pipfrosch/piptheme/README.md

 PipTheme by Pipfrosch Press
 ===========================

+Work in progress.
+I do not recommend use in production.

 This is a fork of the Simome WordPress theme intended to meet the needs of Pipfrosch Press.